simmi30/lnd1/docs/recovery.md

        static channel backups in single blob.

-     * A file path which points to a packed multi-channel backup within a file, using the same format that lnd does in its channel.backup file.
+     * A file path which points to a packed multi-channel backup within a file, using the same format that broln does in its channel.backup file.